karakyrt/grafana.doc/README.md

    DRhjjZDFDGTlwmRm
    ```

-   for decryption:

-     use this command:
+   for decryption use this command:

      ```
      echo 'MWYyZDFlFGghHVH' | base64 --decode